 Leaflets are also available at local pharmacies or reception.

 Our Prescribing Policies

-- You may be eligible for repeat batch prescribing also called eRD /eRepeat Dispensing.
-This means your chosen pharmacy can access your electronic prescriptions for a set period, usually 6 months, so you will not need to order your medication each month, just collect from your pharmacy.
+You may be eligible for repeat batch prescribing, also called eRD /eRepeat Dispensing.
+This means your chosen Pharmacy can access your electronic prescriptions for a set period, usually 12 months, so you will not need to order your medication each month, just collect from your Pharmacy.
 This depends on certain criteria and adherence to reviews.
-If you qualify we will contact you with details but you can ask if you have stable medication needs.
+If you qualify, we will contact you with details, but you can ask if you have stable medication needs.

-- Other medication is reviewed at least annually, in line with your other health appointments, so if we contact you to make an appointment for blood tests, blood pressure checks and or review, please make sure this is done to avoid delays in your medication being issued.
+Repeat medication is subject to an annual review for continued prescriptions (re-authorised).
+If we contact you to make an appointment for blood tests, blood pressure and weight checks before medicine or nurse reviews, please make sure this is done in good time to avoid delays in your medication being issued.
 These are important reviews to monitor the effectiveness of medication, assess any safety issues and ensure you understand what your medicines are for and how to take them.

-- NHS England’s Over The Counter medication directive.
+We support NHS England’s over-the-counter medication directive.
 This means when your medication is reviewed, routine items that can be bought over the counter might no longer be issued on your prescription.
-Please contact your local pharmacy for more details.
-Please note our practice dispensaries are unable to sell ‘Over the Counter’ medication, even if you are a dispensing patient however many basic home remedies are available via various retail outlets, eg paracetamol, antihistamines.
+Please contact your local Pharmacy for more details.
+Please note our Practice dispensaries are unable to sell over-the-counter medication, even if you are a dispensing patient.
+However, many basic home remedies are available via various retail outlets, e.g. paracetamol, antihistamines etc.